-Barend Cornelis Koekkoek Netherlands
+Barend Cornelis Koekkoek Biography | Oil Paintings

 10-11-1803 Middelburg, NED - 4-5-1862 Cleves, GERBack to Artist IndexView Artists Paintings

-Barend Cornelis Koekkoek grew up in an artistic environment.
-His father Johannes Hermanus Koekkoek (1778–1851) was a renowned marine painter, from whom he received his earliest tuition.
-His brothers Hermanus Koekkoek (1815–1882) and Marinus Adrianus Koekkoek (1807–1868) were both successful artists, the first as a painter of marine subjects and river scenes, the second as a landscapist.
-In 1817 he enrolled at the Drawing Academy of Middelburg, where he studied under Abraham Krayestein.
-On moving to Amsterdam in 1822, he studied for four years at the Koninklijke Academie van Beeldende Kunsten.
+Barend Cornelis Koekkoek grew up in an artistic household, his father Johannes Hermanus Koekkoek, a renowned marine painter, taught the young boy the art of painting.
+His three brothers all became successful artists Hermanus Koekkoek as an artist of marine subjects and river scenes and Marinus Adrianus Koekkoek andJohannes Koekkoek as a painter of landscapes.
+In 1817 at the age of fourteen, he enrolled at the Drawing Academy of Middelburg and studied under Abraham Krayestein.
+In 1822 he moved to Amsterdam, spending four years at the Koninklijke Academie van Beeldende Kunsten.

-In 1841, by popular demand from young artists eager to receive his tuition, Barend Cornelis Koekkoek founded his own drawing academy, and in his footsteps, many artists travelled to the former ducal residence seeking instruction from the great master at the academy, among them Frederik Marinus Kruseman, Lodewijk Johannes Kleijn, and Johann Bernard Klombeck.
-Closely adhering to their master's principles expressed in his writings and in his paintings, these artists collectively gave rise to the school of landscape painting referred to as 'Cleves Romanticism'.
+In 1841, his fame had grown to the point that many young artists wanted to study under him, so, Barend Cornelis Koekkoek established his own drawing Institute, and many artists made the trip to Cleves seeking instruction from the great master, among his new students were Frederik Marinus Kruseman, Lodewijk Johannes Kleijn, and Johann Bernard Klombeck.
+Sticking to the old master's principles based on his writings and in his oil paintings, these new artists gave rise to the school of landscape painting that came to be known as Cleves Romanticism.

-Influences: Johannes Hermanus Koekkoek, Abraham Krayestein
+Artists Influencing Barend Koekkoek: Johannes Hermanus Koekkoek, Abraham Krayestein

-Influenced: Frederik Kruseman, Lodewijk Kleijn, Johann Klombeck
+Painters Barend Cornelis Koekkoek Influenced: Frederik Kruseman, Lodewijk Kleijn, Johann Klombeck